 If we feel sorry for our sins, we punish ourselves.
 This detracts from the suffering that Christ did on our behalf (Ga 2:21).
 We put ourselves in the place of suffering for sin.
 That is what we call the error of human works for restoration to fellowship.
 When Christ hung on the cross, the Father accepted the judgment for our sins.
 Penitence is a system of paying for sin, which devalues and even rejects what Christ did on our behalf.
 It is a subtle system for intruding on the finished work of Christ.

 If we do not acknowledge our sin as Christians, God will bring us back into fellowship in his way.
 Discipline is not a matter of punishment.
 Jesus already took the punishment.
 Discipline is a family matter.
 It is not a question of whether we are in the family; it is a matter of our status in the family, in the household of faith.

 Some people think that they have a particular “in” with God.
 They try to figure out what God likes and then give it to him.
 They ante in their 10% to get a girlfriend.
 This is not Christianity.
 This is legalism and religion.

 We deal with our sins the same way we did when we became Christians.
 By faith, we accept the finished work of Christ to forgive our sins.
 We need to realize that God is satisfied with the death of Christ for our sins (propitiation).

 Most of us are spiritually flabby.
 We cater to our flesh.
-We do not like to buffet our bodies or to keep it under (1 Co 9:27).
-We want to give it free rein.
+We do not like to buffet our bodies or keep them under control (1 Co 9:27).
+We want to give them free rein.
 It is human nature to be easy on ourselves.
 We do not keep short accounts with God.
 Why not begin today to walk with God by daily confessing your sin?